-Linagliptin: Once again, no proof of added benefitJanuary 30th, 2013 in Medications /
+Linagliptin: Once again, no proof of added benefitJanuary 30, 2013 in Medicine & Health / Medications

 Linagliptin (trade name Trajenta) has been approved since August 2011 to improve blood glucose control in adults with type 2 diabetes.
 The assessment of the new dossier according to the German Act on the Reform of the Market for Medicinal Products (AMNOG) again showed that no added benefit of the drug over the appropriate comparator therapy (ACT) can be determined, because the pharmaceutical company has not submitted any relevant studies.
 This is the conclusion of the report by the German Institute for Quality and Efficiency in Health Care (IQWiG) published on 3rd December 2012.

 First assessment negative because the comparator therapy deviated from the one specified

 In its first early benefit assessment dated January 2012, IQWiG was unable to determine any added benefit because the pharmaceutical company (Boehringer Ingelheim) had chosen sitagliptin as comparator therapy in its first dossier instead of the ACT (a sulfonylurea) specified by the Federal Joint Committee (G-BA).
 A decision based on the IQWiG report was made by the G-BA on 29th March 2012.

 Company can submit a new dossier in the transitional period